Rules

 Miscellaneous Rules

-For entrants in the Single-Op, Mobile, and Single Portable categories competing for awards only one transmitted signal is permitted to be on the air at a time.
-Multi-Op and Multi Portable entries may have a maximum of two transmitted signals on the air simultaneously.
+For entrants in the Single-Op, Mobile, Portable, and Expedition categories competing for awards only one transmitted signal is permitted to be on the air at a time.
+Multi-Op entries may have a maximum of two transmitted signals on the air simultaneously.
 There are no band or mode change limits.

 In order to receive any award, regardless of category, entrants must have completed at least 25 QSOs.
 These QSOs must be logged within the same log that qualifies for the award.
 This applies to all plaques, certificates, prizes, drawings, and sweeps.